arctarus44/Simple_Chart/README.md

 - [x] Draw lines
 - [x] Handle resizeEvent
 - [x] Make abscissa and ordinate adaptative
+- [ ] Add guides when needed to ease the reading of value
 - [ ] Add time support for abscissa : show only the value within the last hours/minutes
 - [ ] Add style support